Modeling Best Practices

 Simulate the model, and you will see that the output is minus the derivative of the input sinusoid.

-Now open the capacitor C block dialog, and set the series resistance to zero.
+Now double-click the capacitor C block, and set the series resistance to zero.
 The model now runs very slowly and issues warnings about problems with transient initialization and step size control for transient solve.

 The cause of the problems is that the circuit effectively connects the voltage source